jeftegoes/AwsOverview/AWS RDS.md

 ![RDS Proxy Diagram](Images/AWSRDSProxyDiagram.png)

-# 3. Amazon Aurora Serverless
+# 4. Amazon Aurora Serverless

 - The Aurora Serverless is an auto-scaling, on-demand configuration designed for Amazon Aurora RDS.
 - It can start, shut and scale capacity automatically, according to individual application's requirements.
 - This service allows you to run cloud-powered databases without the need to manage database capacity.

+# 5. MySQL error log

+- You can monitor the MySQL logs directly through the Amazon RDS console, Amazon RDS API, AWS CLI, or AWS SDKs.
+- You can also access MySQL logs by directing the logs to a database table in the main database and querying that table.
+- You can use the mysqlbinlog utility to download a binary log.

-# 4. Amazon Aurora vs Amazon Aurora Serverless
+# 6. Amazon Aurora vs Amazon Aurora Serverless

 | Amazon Aurora Highlights         | Amazon Aurora Serverless Highlights                       |
 | -------------------------------- | --------------------------------------------------------- |